Epic Test Code LAB540 Vitamin B6 Profile (Pyridoxal 5-Phosphate and Pyridoxic Acid), Plasma

 If PLP is >100 mcg/L and PA is 31 to 100 mcg/L or PLP is 81 to 100 mcg/L and PA is ≤30 mcg/L:

 -The increased PLP is likely related to dietary supplementation; however, a mild expression of hypophosphatasia cannot be excluded.
-Consider analysis of serum alkaline phosphatase isoenzymes (ALKI / Alkaline Phosphatase, Total and Isoenzymes, Serum) and urinary phosphoethanolamine (AAPD / Amino Acids, Quantitative, Random, Urine).
+Consider analysis of serum alkaline phosphatase isoenzymes (ALKP / Alkaline Phosphatase, Total and Isoenzymes, Serum) and urinary phosphoethanolamine (AAPD / Amino Acids, Quantitative, Random, Urine).

 If PLP is 51 to 80 mcg/L or PLP is 81 to 100 mcg/L and PA is >30 mcg/L or PLP is >100 mcg/L and PA is >100 mcg/L: